caseif/LightBox/README.md

 int cheese = config.getNode("chocolate", "cheese").getInt();
 ```

-You can also retrive the underlying `configurate` node if you perfer to work
+You can also retrive the underlying `configurate` node if you prefer to work
 with it directly:

 ```java